ninn-kou/Lux/NOTE_Physics/Introduction to Astronomy/IntroToAstron.md

 These spectral lines show as the dark or bright lines across the spectrum.

-**Types of Spectra:**
+#### Types of Spectra

 - **Continuous Spectrum:**
-    - It obeys Wien's Law, which has been noted at the end of Chapter 1.3.
+    - It obeys Wien's Law, which has been noted at the end of [Chapter 1.3](#wien-displacement-law).
 Eg. We move it further to the blue if we increase temperature.
     - Atoms are emitting light of all wavelengths in such packed environment because atoms collide very often, and electrons can exist in many different energy states.
 That depends only on the amount of thermal energy available for them, which depends on the temperature of the object.
 - **Emission Line Spectrum:**
     - This is what we observe when we look at the spectrum of a rarified gas that is hot, so it is glowing.
 The spectrum emits light at a few specific wavelengths.
 And we look at different gases we see a different spectrum.
 Eg. Neon has a different pattern of lines than hydrogen.